Web Update Wizard - FAQ

 Q: Can I have the source code?

-If you have enhancement requests or have found a bug we would love you to let us know so that all Web Update Wizard users can benefit from the additions.
+If you have enhancement requests or have found a bug we would love you to let us know so that all Software Update Wizard users can benefit from the additions.
 Data Perceptions / PowerProgrammer listens to its customers and tries hard to meet their aspirations for the product.
 You can contact us at Wizard@DataPerceptions.co.uk.

 So, that's a "no" then.
 Sorry!